HarryMumford/CV/README.md

 Driven by my competitive nature, and passion for learning I am determined to achieve my goal of becoming a software developer.
 After completing Makers Academy I feel confident in my ability to learn new technologies and I am eager to start building exciting projects.

 In my previous job at a mining consultancy I would plan and engineer drilling investigations that involved hiring drilling contractors and instructing them to drill underneath houses in search for abandoned mines.
 To fall within the tight profit margins, a strategic plan that maximizes efficiency was key.
-This logical thinking aspect of the job was where I excelled and I started to crave a job with more problem solving… (not finished)
+This logical thinking aspect of the job was where I excelled and I started to crave a job with more problem solving.